Options for Giving

 Life Income Gifts

-Life income gifts allow the Foundation to invest the proceeds of your donated assets and then pay you, or your designated beneficiaries, income for life or a time period specified by you.
-With these gifts, you gain an immediate tax deduction and leave a significant, lasting legacy to Jackson Hole.
-Apart from enhancing your income, life income gifts may also be used to remove assets from your taxable estate, reduce or eliminate capital gains tax, and improve income from low-yield, high-value assets.
+Life income gifts allow us to invest proceeds of assets you donate and then pay income to you, or designated beneficiaries, for life or a set time-period.
+With these gifts, you get an immediate tax deduction and leave a significant, lasting legacy.
+Apart from enhancing your income, life income gifts can also be used to remove assets from your taxable estate, reduce or eliminate capital gains tax, and improve income from low-yield, high-value assets.

 Old Bill's Fun Run for Charities